Protect your household items when you move with valuation protection

 - Boxes not being packed by the mover.
-The mover cannot assume liability for boxes it doesn't pack because the mover cannot determine the condition of the items prior to transporting them.
+Wheaton World Wide Moving cannot assume liability for boxes it doesn't pack because the mover cannot determine the condition of the items prior to transporting them.
 It may be more difficult to establish a claim against the mover for damaged items in boxes not packed by the mover.

 - Packing perishable, dangerous or hazardous materials in the shipment without the mover's knowledge.

 - Delivering belongings into public storage.
 If you choose to have the movers deliver your belongings into a public storage facility, the movers' liability terminates upon delivery.